aws-samples/aws-mainframe-modernization-carddemo/README.md

       ```
 6. Enjoy the demo

-   * For online functions : Start the credit card demo application using the CC00 transaction
+   * For online functions : Start the CardDemo application using the CC00 transaction
      - Enter userid ADMIN001 and the initially configured password PASSWORD to manage users
      - Enter userid USER0001 and the initially configured password PASSWORD to access back office functions
    * For batch            : See the instructions for running full batch below.